novalagung/learndevops/en/terraform-aws-ec2-internet-gateway-ssh.md

 }
 ```

-Pretty much everything is done, except we need to show the DNS or public ip of newly created instance, so then we can test it using ssh access. use the [`output` block](https://www.terraform.io/docs/configuration/outputs.html) to print both public DNS and IP of the instance.
+Pretty much everything is done, except we need to show the DNS or public IP of newly created instance, so then we can test it using ssh access. use the [`output` block](https://www.terraform.io/docs/configuration/outputs.html) to print both public DNS and IP of the instance.

 ```bash
 output "public-dns" {